 Proofreading is a process that should happen to every piece of writing before it is published.
-Even the most proficient of writers can make typos or silly mistakes as a result of a lapse of judgment or concentration.
+Even the most proficient writers can make typos or silly mistakes when they experience momentary lapses in judgment or concentration.

 Microsoft Word is an excellent tool used by writers and proofreaders alike.
 With the ability to control font, page size, and many more features, Word has been the choice program for many since Word 1.0 first appeared on screens in 1985.

 Although there are now other programs that people use such as Google Documents and WPS Office Free, Word remains the favorite choice of many.
 This is a guide on proofreading a document on Microsoft Word plus some general proofreading tips.

 Ever since the early versions, Microsoft Word has had its own spellcheck feature.
 Red lines for spelling or repeated words and green or blue lines for grammar might sound familiar to veteran users.
 However, it is unwise to rely on this feature alone, as it cannot detect everything.
 That being said, do pay attention to these little colored lines.

 Grammarly has a free online grammar checker you can use for a basic sweep.
 Just remember that it isn't foolproof; just use it to clear up any obvious mistakes and typos before going through it yourself.

 Editing Tools on Microsoft Word

 When you are proofreading someone else's work, they need to be able to see what has changed.
 Consider using the following features.

 To activate this, click on the "Review" tab and then "Track Changes" under the "Tracking" button.
 Now, every time you change something in the document, it becomes visible.
 This feature can be switched on and off when you like.